SickBoy-xo/SickBoyy02/README.md

-- 👋 Hi, I’m @SickBoyy02
+- 👋 Hi, I’m
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in
-- 🌱 I’m currently learning Java, JavaSript, C#
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Krisz#9937 (Discord)
+- 📫 How to reach me

 <!---
 SickBoyy02/SickBoyy02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.